Rajendran2201/Principles-of-AI/README.md

 git clone https://github.com/Rajendran2201/principles-of-ai.git
 ```

-feel free to raise and issue and come up with solutions for them.
+feel free to raise an issue and come up with solutions for them.
 Happy learning 😌